About FIA Region I

 The FIA Eurocouncil

 The work of the Eurocouncil, guided by the Clubs, consists of monitoring the work of the EU institutions, developing common platforms for the work of the Clubs, and ensuring that our message is heard in Brussels and Strasbourg.
-Additionally, we also engage in a number of programmes and projects, such as EuroTest, which further the interests and goals of our members.
+Additionally, we also engage in a number of programmes and projects, which further the interests and goals of our members.
+Click here to learn more about our projects and campaigns.

 African Council of Touring and Automobile Clubs (ACTA)